 - 140 dB SPL – Threshold of pain.
 Anything this loud or louder will cause immediate hearing damage and will be very painful.

-If we look at any given condenser microphone’s spec sheet.
-We’ll typically see max SPL rating near the threshold of pain.
+Suppose we look at any given condenser microphone's spec sheet.
+We'll typically see a max SPL rating near the threshold of pain.